jhalterman/tripwire/README.md

       - timeout: 300ms
 ```

-See the [configs](configs) directory for example configs.
+See the [policy config definitions](https://github.com/jhalterman/tripwire/blob/main/pkg/policy/config.go) for more on their options, and see the [configs](configs) directory for complete example configs.

-### Manual Testing
+## Manual Testing

-To experiment with different client or server load parameters, you can configure the client and server to use a static config rather than stages:
+To manually experiment with different client or server load parameters, you can configure the client and server to use a static config rather than stages:

 ```yaml
 client: